-Different from the conventional hadrons, the $QQ$ diquark in tetraquarks may also be in the color $6_c$ representation.
+Unlike the conventional hadrons, the $QQ$ diquark in tetraquarks may also be in the color $6_c$ representation.
 In Ref. \cite{Hyodo:2012pm}, the mass of $I(J^P)=0(1^+)$ $T_{cc}$ with $6_c$ $cc$ was estimated.
-To include the mixing effects between the $(cc)_{\bar{3}_c}(\bar{n}\bar{n})_{3_c}$ and $(cc)_{6_c}(\bar{n}\bar{n})_{\bar{6}_c}$ configurations and to estimate the masses of all the $(cc\bar{n}\bar{n})$ states in the present study, we need firstly to identify the position of the $(cc)_{\bar{3}_c}(\bar{n}\bar{n})_{3_c}$ state determined with HDAS.
-Noticing that the $J=2$ tetraquark is the pure $(cc)_{\bar{3}_c}(\bar{n}\bar{n})_{3_c}$ state because of the constraint from the Pauli principle, we relate its mass to that of $\Xi_{cc}^*$ directly.
-After that, we determine the masses of lower tetraquark states from the mass splittings within the CMI model.
+To include the mixing effects between the $(cc)_{\bar{3}_c}(\bar{n}\bar{n})_{3_c}$ and $(cc)_{6_c}(\bar{n}\bar{n})_{\bar{6}_c}$ configurations and to estimate the masses of all the $(cc\bar{n}\bar{n})$ states, in the current study, we first need to identify the position of the $(cc)_{\bar{3}_c}(\bar{n}\bar{n})_{3_c}$ state determined with HDAS.
+Observing that the $J=2$ tetraquark is the pure $(cc)_{\bar{3}_c}(\bar{n}\bar{n})_{3_c}$ state because of the constraint from the Pauli principle, we directly relate its mass to that of $\Xi_{cc}^*$.
+Thereafter, we determine the masses of the lower tetraquark states from the mass splittings within the CMI model.
 Other double-heavy tetraquark states will be studied similarly.
-This idea is contrary to the estimation strategy adopted in our recent works \cite{Wu:2016gas,Chen:2016ont,Wu:2017weo,Luo:2017eub,Zhou:2018pcv,Wu:2016vtq,Li:2018vhp,Wu:2018xdi,An:2019idk,Cheng:2019obk,Cheng:2020nho} where the multiquark masses were determined from lower mass scales.
+This concept is contrary to the estimation strategy adopted in our recent works \cite{Wu:2016gas,Chen:2016ont,Wu:2017weo,Luo:2017eub,Zhou:2018pcv,Wu:2016vtq,Li:2018vhp,Wu:2018xdi,An:2019idk,Cheng:2019obk,Cheng:2020nho} where the multiquark masses were determined from lower mass scales.

-This paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Sec.\ref{sec:formalism}, we present the method and formalism for the study.
-Then we give our analysis and numerical results for $cc\bar{u}\bar{d}$ states in Sec. \ref{sec: Tcc spectra} and the predictions on their partners in Sec. \ref{sec: TQQ' spectra}.
-Next in Sec. \ref{sec5}, we discuss the constraints on the masses of the involved heavy quark hadrons.
-The last Sec. \ref{sec: Discussions and summary} is for our discussions and summary.
+Thereafter, we provide our analysis and numerical results for the $cc\bar{u}\bar{d}$ states in Sec. \ref{sec: Tcc spectra} and the predictions on their partners in Sec. \ref{sec: TQQ' spectra}.
+In Sec. \ref{sec5}, we discuss the constraints on the masses of the involved heavy quark hadrons.
+Finally, Sec. \ref{sec: Discussions and summary} presents our discussions and a summary.